PhonologicalCorpusTools/CorpusTools/docs/source/transcriptions_and_feature_systems.rst

       feature for each segment, simply click on the segment and then use the “Edit segment” functionality described above; the new feature will automatically be added to the dialogue box for each segment.

+.. warning:: Be sure to click on
+   “Save changes to this corpus’s feature system” after adding a new segment or feature, or editing the feature specifications of a segment, in order to actually apply the changes to the corpus.

 4. **Corpus inventory coverage**: There are two tools built in to help you check the coverage in your corpus.